 In fact, Proposition \ref{prop:2} implies that we can give a topologically conjugate classification of the rotations of $T^n$ by rotation vectors.

-Following the development of rotation theory, many mathematicians, such as P. D\'{a}valos, J. Franks, A. Koropecki and so on, raised the conception of the rotation sets of a class of homeomorphisms which are homotopic to the identity map on $T^n$, and proved a few important conclusions in order to study the dynamical properties of these homeomorphisms, see \cite{DP-2013,FJ-1989,KA-2008,SW-1996,TF-2012}.
+Following the development of rotation theory, many mathematicians, such as P. D\'{a}valos, J. Franks, A. Koropecki and so on, raised the concept of rotation sets for a class of homeomorphisms which are homotopic to the identity map on $T^n$, and proved a few important results in order to study the dynamical properties of these homeomorphisms (see \cite{DP-2013,FJ-1989,KA-2008,SW-1996,TF-2012}).